Steve1516/Splunk/Splunk 7.x Fundamentals Part 1.md

 ### 4.2 Using the Data Upload Input Option
 **Upload**: suitable for files which will never update.
 - If Splunk recognizes the data, it'll assign it a pre-trained source type.
+- The `Category`: select what category to store it in the predefined menu.
-- The `APP` context setting is something to be aware of in Splunk, the section you made will tell Splunk which app to apply this sourcetype to(Instrumentation / Monitoring Console / Search&Reporting / System).
+- The `APP`: select which app context to save it to.
+Context setting is something to be aware of in Splunk, the section you made will tell Splunk which app to apply this sourcetype to(Instrumentation / Monitoring Console / Search&Reporting / System).
 - The `Host` should be the name of the machine from which these events originate.
 **Indexes**: are directories where the data will be stored.
+- `Main Index`: could store all evnets in the main index, allowing to use one index to search all data.
+But you also could have separate indexes,
+  - separate indexes could make searches more efficient, being able to use an index as part of a search string limits the amount of data Splunk needs to search and returns only the events from that index. e.g. `search: index=security_index fail*`
+  - multiple indexes allow to limit access by user role, letting an admin user control who can see what data.
+  - in most deployments, there're times when you will want or need to retain data for different time intervals. allow set retention policies by index.
+### 4.3 Using the Monitor Input Option
+- Similar to the upload option with a few differences.support `Continuously Monitor` or `Index Once`.
+- `Whitelist` & `Blacklist`: use when set a directory
+### 4.4 Useing the Universal Forwarders Option
+- Use forwarders to get data into Splunk Enterprise: https://docs.splunk.com/Documentation/Splunk/latest/Data/Usingforwardingagents
+- Custom alert actions overview: https://docs.splunk.com/Documentation/Splunk/latest/AdvancedDev/ModAlertsIntro